cassidoxa/RandoRank/README.md

 # Practical Considerations

-If you want to continuously calculate rankings throughout a period, it's important that you always use players' pre-period variables and do not pass a ranking dict back to the same instance.
+If you want to continuously calculate rankings throughout a period, it's important that you always use players' pre-period variables, re-calculate the entire period by adding all the races again, and do not pass a ranking dict back to the same instance.
 You can, however, continue to add races and call `rank()` again.

-Currently the library is unable to calculate only portions of a period if you want to, for example, serialize mid-period data then add only some new races.
-To get mid-period data you need to add all the races and rank the whole period up to that point.
-Fortunately, this process should be pretty quick, less than a second to add and rank a set of already transformed races for a period.
+*(Experimental)* If you want to calculate new mid-period scores given a set of new races that haven't been added yet, say from a database for example, you can pass `False` to the `rank()` method, instantiate a new MultiPeriod, combine the **pre-period** rating, deviation and volatility with the **new** delta and variance values, add only the players who have participated in the new races with `add_players()` then the races themselves with `add_races()`.